princewill-chibundu/credit-risk-concentration-stress-analysis/README.md

 Stress sensitivity modeling confirms that mid-tier performance is the primary channel of portfolio risk amplification.

+## What These Dashboards Help Leadership Decide

+These dashboards were designed not as reporting tools, but as structured decision-support instruments.
+They enable leadership to evaluate portfolio structure, risk sensitivity, and capital implications under varying credit conditions.

+### 1️ Capital Allocation & Risk Appetite

+Is exposure concentration aligned with stated risk appetite?

+Does mid-tier credit exposure represent structural vulnerability?

+Should portfolio growth be moderated in specific credit bands?

+The Executive Dashboard highlights where risk is volume-driven versus tail-risk driven, supporting informed capital allocation decisions.

+### 2️ Stress Readiness & Scenario Planning

+How sensitive is the portfolio to moderate deterioration in mid-tier credit quality?

+What is the incremental exposure impact under a 5–10% stress scenario?

+Are current provisions sufficient under modeled deterioration?

+The interactive stress parameter allows leadership to simulate deterioration and immediately observe exposure and provisioning implications.

+### 3️ Concentration Risk Oversight

+Is exposure disproportionately concentrated in a single credit segment?

+Does portfolio structure amplify marginal increases in default risk?

+Should concentration limits be reviewed?

+The Risk Concentration and Band-Level Impact visuals identify structural exposure clusters that may warrant policy review.

+### 4️ Rollover & Maturity Risk Monitoring

+Are near-term maturities clustered in higher-risk segments?

+Does refinancing sensitivity create cyclical vulnerability?

+Should maturity ladder adjustments be considered?

+The Maturity Exposure Profile highlights temporal clustering and rollover concentration risk.

+### 5️ Operational Monitoring Priorities

+For operational managers, the dashboards support:

+Identification of segments requiring intensified monitoring

+Tracking of delinquency and default trend acceleration

+Targeted stress surveillance within mid-tier exposures

+## Strategic Outcome

+Together, the dashboards transform static portfolio metrics into forward-looking risk intelligence, enabling:

+Proactive concentration management

+Structured stress testing

+Risk-adjusted decision-making

+Alignment between executive oversight and operational monitoring

 ## Visualization & Aesthetic Approach

 The dashboards follow an institutional design framework: